MrHohn/paintingCPS/README.md

 1. Google glass and Linux client programs that is capable to stream video to server.
 2. Android application as a go between Google glass and the MobilityFirst server.
-3. CPS server main program using TCP or MonilityFirst network.
+3. CPS server main program using TCP or MobilityFirst network.
 4. OpenCV object recognition program.
 5. Cloud computing server based on STORM and Kafka.